 A selection of activities related to food waste, food production and climate change.
 Plus a series of tried and tested resources related to insects and how they might feature in a ‘menu of the future’.

-These resources were developed for Biology Week 2013 in partnership with BBSRC’s Global Food Security initiative.
+These resources were developed in partnership with BBSRC’s Global Food Security initiative.
 They include Key Stage 4/ S4 biology resources related to the carbon cycle, food production and food waste and Key Stage 3/ S3 geography resources related to environmental and social impacts of global food production.
 There is also a food waste related assembly plan.

 Biology carbon cycle worksheet with answers